 How much does this recipe make?

-I got one 200ml jar from this recipe for cowboy candy and I had some syrup leftover which I kept in a little jar and added to chilli con carne etc.
+I got one 200ml jar from this recipe for cowboy candy and I had some syrup leftover which I kept in a little jar and added to chilli con carne and other Mexican inspired dishes.

 How long does this keep?